-Big asterisk here.
 In general, and when eaten in moderate quantities, nuts are low in carbs and great for a ketogenic diet.
-Make no mistake that if we are crushing cashew butter at all hours, we might be in for some trouble.
+But make no mistake: This doesn’t give you the green light to eat peanut butter by the spoonful.

 What does an ounce of nuts look like?
-28 almonds would do it.
-It’s approximately a small handful or the size of a golfball.
-Here is a great guide to eyeballing food portions and becoming a macro ninja.
+For reference, 28 almonds is one ounce.
+It’s approximately a small handful, or the size of a golf ball.

 - Pecans: 1.1 grams